 Same with Music Production and Engineering at Berklee.
 It actually wasn’t going amazingly at first.
 Then I got sick.
 Then I had all this extra time.
 And I certainly had studio musicians and everything.
 There were other people involved.
 But I was ultimately in charge of my project.
 If someone didn’t work out, someone else could lay down a part.
 If I didn’t like something, I cut it.

 I had final say and decision making ability.
 My success ultimately rode on me.
+And then I did exceptionally well with all that hospital time on my hands.

 BMI is the first thing I can think of in my life where something is really riding on it, and it involves other people so heavily – and so equally.